Buying real estate in Indonesia?

 Do I have to declare the property to the IRS from Indonesia?

-Simply owning foreign real estate in Indonesia does not automatically create a special IRS reporting requirement, as directly owned foreign property is generally not considered a "specified foreign financial asset" under Form 8938 (FATCA) rules.
+Owning residential property in Indonesia as a US citizen does not, by itself, create a special IRS reporting requirement, because the IRS generally does not consider directly owned foreign real estate to be a "specified foreign financial asset" under Form 8938.

 Will I pay tax twice in the US and Indonesia in 2026?